IBM-Blockchain-Archive/car-lease-demo/Documentation/API Methods.md

 	Solutions:
 				 1. Make sure that the chaincode is deployed and that the name in the configuration file is correct.
 				 2. Make sure that the Blockchain network is running.
-				 3. Make sure the IP and Port in configuration.js are correct.
+				 3. Make sure the IP and Port in Server_Side/Configurations/configuration.js are correct.

 	Output: 	 {"message": "Unable to transfer vehicles", "error": true}
 	Description: The app was unable to invoke the chaincode to transfer a vehicle's ownership and confirm the change with a query.
 	Solutions:
-				 1. Make sure the chaincode is deployed and the name in the configuration file is correct.
+				 1. Make sure the chaincode is deployed and the name in Server_Side/Configurations/configuration.js is correct.
 				 2. Make sure that the Blockchain network is running.
-				 3. Make sure that the transfer in the intial_vehicles.json is allowed by the chaincode.
+				 3. Make sure that the transfer in the Server_Side/blockchain/assets/vehicles/intial_vehicles.js is allowed by the chaincode.
 For example a vehicle cannot be owned by Alfa Romeo then immediately after a Scrap Merchant.

 	Ouput:		 {"message": "Unable to update vehicles", "error":true}
 	Description: The app was unable to invoke the chaincode to update a vehicles field and confirm the change with a query.
 	Solutions:
-				 1. Make sure the chaincode is deployed and the name in the configuration file is correct.
+				 1. Make sure the chaincode is deployed and the name in Server_Side/Configurations/configuration.js is correct.
 				 2. Make sure that the Blockchain network is running.

 ####GET&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/admin/demo